Observable Statistical Mechanics: Results

-To understand eq.\eqref{eqn:desired_form_Rj}, we begin by looking at what happens when $\rho_{DE} \to \ketbra{E_n}$, that is, we consider a microcanonical energy window with $\delta E \to 0$, such that in the limit it contains only one energy eigenstate.
-Physically, we do so because we believe the argument behind the ETH to be correct: thermalization occurs because thermal property can emerge already at the level of a single energy eigenstate.
-In this limiting case, we have that $R_j \to E_n p_j(E_n)$.
-This is indeed the form predicted by the equilibrium equations and, plugging it back into the second equilibrium equation we get $\varepsilon_j = E_n \; \forall j$ and therefore $p_j(E_n)=p_j^{eq}= \frac{1}{n_A}$.
-This happens when the observable $A$ is a Hamiltonian Unbiased Observable (HUO) \cite{anza_information-theoretic_2017}, i.e., the observable energy eigenbases are mutually unbiased \cite{bengtsson_mutually_2007, durt_mutually_2010, bandyopadhyay_new_2002, wehner_entropic_2010}.
-In this case, we have $R_j^{HUO} \eqeq p_j^{HUO} E = \frac{E}{n_A}$, which implies $\operatorname{Cov}(A_j^{HUO}, H) \eqeq 0$, by eq.\eqref{eqn:Rj_cov_HUO}.
-These were the solutions to the generic equilibrium equations originally found in \cite{anza_information-theoretic_2017, anza_pure_2018}.
-When initialized in out-of-equilibrium configurations, HUOs do exhibit fast equilibration and thermalization to the flat distribution, with truly maximal entropy $S_A = \log n_A$.
-HUOs are a very useful model to understand thermalization, for three reasons. \begin{itemize} \item First, the ETH holds for all of them, and this has been proven analytically in ref.\cite{anza_information-theoretic_2017}. \item Second, in a statistically precise sense (Haar measure), most observables are expected to be quite close to being HUOs.
-This was proven in ref.\cite{anza_eigenstate_2018}, along with other statements clarifying the physical relevance of HUOs. \item Third, for Many-Body Localized systems, extensive sets of HUOs can be found analytically, and they are all quasi-local.
-This clearly shows the advantage of OTE against standard thermal equilibrium.
-Indeed, while it is true that MBL systems escape quantum statistical mechanics in the standard sense, there are several local observables that still exhibit OTE, even in the localized phase.
-They exhibit fast equilibration, and their long-time behavior is thermal.
-This was shown in ref.\cite{anza_pure_2018}, and used in ref.\cite{anza_logarithmic_2020}. \end{itemize}
+While the most general solution of the Equilibrium Equations, Eq.~\eqref{eqn:exact_sol}, is given here for the first time, a special case had been previously studied in \cite{anza_information-theoretic_2017, anza_eigenstate_2018}: $p_j = \frac{d_j}{D}$.
+This is the equilibrium distribution of a large class of observables, the Hamiltonian Unbiased Observables (HUOs), for which $\varepsilon_j = E \; \forall j$.
+These are observables which are diagonal in a basis that is unbiased \cite{durt_mutually_2010, bandyopadhyay_new_2002, wehner_entropic_2010} with the energy basis: $\langle E_n | j,s \rangle = \frac{e^{i\theta_{js}^n}}{\sqrt{D}}$.
+Such a basis is, accordingly, called a Hamiltonian Unbiased Basis (HUB).
+Physically, these observables do not possess any information about the energy; in fact, in \ref{subsubsec:MI_HUOs} we show their mutual information with the Hamiltonian is zero.
+HUOs are a very useful model to understand thermalization, for three reasons.
+First, it has been proven analytically that the ETH holds for all of them \cite{anza_information-theoretic_2017}, so they will generically thermalize under standard assumptions.
+Second, in a statistically precise sense (Haar measure), most observables are expected to be quite close to being HUOs.
+This was proven in Ref.~\cite{anza_eigenstate_2018}, along with other statements clarifying their physical relevance.
+Third, using them we can determine extensive sets of thermal observables in MBL systems.
+Indeed, while it is true that MBL systems escape quantum statistical mechanics in the standard sense, there are several local observables that still exhibit MOEP, even in the localized phase \cite{anza_pure_2018, anza_logarithmic_2020}. \\